Sebastiaan-Alvarez-Rodriguez/metazoo/README.md

  6. They often have no repetitions
  7. When they give average, they give nothing like standard deviation
  8. The number of clients/ servers deviate a lot between experiments.
 Cherry picking?
+ 9. In figures 5/6 we are given a few lines showing throughput of the system with a varying percentage of read an write requests, where each line represents an amount of servers.
+It is unclear how each datapoint is formed: E.g. at '3 servers' line with 40% read requests the throughput is some number X. Is X the average?
+The highest value measured?
+If X is the average, what is the *variance* of the measurements?
+ 10. Table 1 gives some throughput performance statistics, but fails to mention whether it is an average amount of operations per second, or median, or just the best/worst measurements, and does not tell anything about variance
+ 11. In figure 7, we see the performance of broadcast halves when having a system scaling from 2 to 13 server nodes.
+Authors argue later on that there is CPU contention, since also serialization, client communication, ACL checks etc require CPU.
+This leads to think their system does not scale well when applied on a production-base with hundreds of servers.
+When thinking about it, the authors do not tell anything about the scalability of their system.
+ 12. In section 5.2, authors state they measure latency of requests with their own benchmark.
+It is not good practice to evaluate how well your framework works on your own benchmark
+ 13. Table 2 has 'create' requests per second, but does not tell if this is average, best results, worst results...
+ 14. Table 3 gives average time per second, but nothing on variance

 Implementations:
  - ZooKeeper (API)